Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Within 30 years of the arrival of the plough Māori had moved rapidly from subsistence gardening to highly successful commercial farming.
 In 1856 the New Zealander described Māori as ‘landlords, farmers, graziers, seamen, ship owners, labourers and artisans’.
 2

-By the late 1850s the majority of land throughout the North Island was still owned by Māori.
+In the late 1850s most of the North Island was still owned by Māori.
 But this began to change dramatically as the settler government enforced individualisation of land titles, and large areas of Māori land were confiscated during the 1860s.

 Footnotes